-Let $G$ be a non-anomalous symmetry group, and $Z_h^g$ denote the torus partition functions twisted by $g$ in time and $h$ in space.\footnote{ In terms of topological defect lines, the $h$ defect runs upwards in the time direction, and the $g$ defect runs towards the right in the space direction.
-We adopt the convention where the group multiplication law at each vertex is clockwise with outward-pointing orientation on each leg. } We adopt the convention that under modular transformations,\footnote{ While many conventions exist in the literature, e.g.\ Dijkgraaf, Vafa, Verlinde, Verlinde \cite[(4.18)]{Dijkgraaf:1989hb}, or Dong and Mason \cite[(1.4)]{Dong:1994wn}, we choose to follow Tuite \cite[(14)]{Tuite:2008gy} closely since his paper contains many useful formulae for our computations. } \ie \in {\rm SL}(2,\bZ):~~Z_h^g(\tau) = Z^{g^a h^b}_{g^c h^d}(\frac{a\tau+b}{c\tau+d}). \fe Another useful identity is $Z_h^g = Z_{xhx^{-1}}^{xgx^{-1}}$ for any triple $g, h, x \in G$.\footnote{ In terms of topological defect lines, we nucleate a loop of $x \in G$ on the torus, and perform the obvious moves to turn $Z_h^g$ into $Z_{xhx^{-1}}^{xgx^{-1}}$. } It follows that $Z^g$ and $Z_g$ only depend on the conjugacy class of $g$.
+} We adopt the convention that under modular transformations,\footnote{ While many conventions exist in the literature, e.g.\ Dijkgraaf, Vafa, Verlinde, Verlinde \cite[(4.18)]{Dijkgraaf:1989hb}, or Dong and Mason \cite[(1.4)]{Dong:1994wn}, we choose to follow Tuite \cite[(14)]{Tuite:2008gy} closely since his paper contains many useful formulae for our computations. } \ie \in {\rm SL}(2,\bZ):~~Z_h^g(\tau) = Z^{g^a h^b}_{g^c h^d}(\frac{a\tau+b}{c\tau+d}). \fe Another useful identity is $Z_h^g = Z_{xhx^{-1}}^{xgx^{-1}}$ for any pair of commuting $g, h \in G$ and any $x \in G$.\footnote{ In terms of topological defect lines, we nucleate a loop of $x \in G$ on the torus, and perform the obvious moves to turn $Z_h^g$ into $Z_{xhx^{-1}}^{xgx^{-1}}$. } It follows that $Z^g$ and $Z_g$ only depend on the conjugacy class of $g$.

 Orbifolding \cite{Dixon:1985jw,Dixon:1986jc} by $G$ refers to the procedure of adding twisted sectors, one for each element $h \in G$, and projecting to the singlet of each centralizer $\cen_G(h)$ by averaging over $g \in \cen_G(h)$.
 The result is \cite{Dijkgraaf:1989hb} \ie Z[\T/G] &= \frac{1}{|G|} \sum_{h \in G} \sum_{g \in \cen_G(h)} Z[\T]_h^g = \sum_{cl = [h] \in \cl_G} \frac{1}{|\cen_G(h)|} \sum_{g \in \cen_G(h)} Z[\T]_h^g, \fe where $\cl_G$ denotes the set of all conjugacy classes of $G$, $cl$ is a conjugacy class, which is alternatively written as $[h]$ if $h$ is a representative of the class, and the basic identity $|G| = |[h]| |\cen_G(h)|$ was used.
 We can also treat space and time on more equal footing to manifest modular invariance by expressing the above as \ie Z[\T/G] = \frac{1}{|G|} \sum_{\substack{g,h \\ \comm{g}{h}}} Z[\T]_h^g. \fe